This I pray, that your love may abound yet more and more in knowledge and all discernment. Philippians 1:9

 and the holy day of the Lord honorable;

-not going your own way,
+and honor it, not going your own way,

 nor finding your own pleasure,

 nor speaking idle words,

 14 then you will delight in the Lord,

 and I will cause you to ride on the heights of the earth,

 and I will feed you with the inheritance of Jacob your father;”

 for the mouth of the Lord has spoken.

 Sin Separates Us from God